ServBay PHP Version Management: CLI and Website Environment Configuration Guide

 files and running php -v

-shows the terminal automatically switches to the PHP version specified in each file.
+switches the terminal to the PHP version specified in each file automatically.

-2. Website Environment: Managing PHP Versions via the ServBay GUI
+2. Website Environment: Managing PHP Versions via ServBay GUI

-ServBay’s graphical interface offers an intuitive way to assign an independent PHP version for each website.
-The website environment’s PHP version is independent from the CLI, letting you adapt to the unique requirements of each site.
+ServBay’s graphical interface offers a user-friendly way to configure an independent PHP version for each website.
+The website PHP environment is completely separate from the CLI environment, allowing you to choose versions based on actual site requirements.

-- Open ServBay GUI: Launch the ServBay application.
+- Launch ServBay GUI: Start the ServBay application.

-- Go to Website Management: Click the Websites tab in the sidebar.
+- Access Website Management: Click the Websites tab on the left navigation bar of the main interface.

 - Add or Edit a Website:

-- Click the + button in the lower left to add a new site.
+- Click the + button in the lower left to add a new website configuration.

 - Configure Site Properties:

-- Root Directory: Set the directory where your site files are stored.
-It’s recommended to use a subdirectory under ServBay’s default path:
+- Root Directory: Set the directory containing your website files.
+It’s recommended to use a subdirectory under ServBay’s default website location

 /Applications/ServBay/www/

-(for Laravel or Symfony projects). - Domain: Choose the local development domain to access your site, e.g.,
+(common for Laravel or Symfony projects). - Domain: Specify the local dev domain you’ll use, such as

 your-website-name.servbay.demo

 .
-ServBay automatically sets up local DNS and HTTPS certificates (via ServBay User CA or ServBay Public CA) for custom domains, greatly improving development and testing workflow. - PHP Version: Choose the desired PHP version for the site from the dropdown.
+ServBay automatically sets up local DNS and HTTPS certificates for these domains (using ServBay User CA or ServBay Public CA), making development and testing easier. - PHP Version: Select your preferred PHP version from the dropdown menu.
 ServBay lists all installed and enabled PHP versions (e.g., 7.4, 8.1, 8.3, 8.5).

-- Root Directory: Set the directory where your site files are stored.
-It’s recommended to use a subdirectory under ServBay’s default path:
+- Root Directory: Set the directory containing your website files.
+It’s recommended to use a subdirectory under ServBay’s default website location

-- Service Isolation: Each website’s PHP version typically runs as a separate PHP-FPM process pool.
-This ensures complete PHP environment isolation between sites—an error or memory issue in one site won’t affect others.
+- Service Isolation: Each site's PHP version is typically run via a separate PHP-FPM process pool.
+This ensures complete isolation between sites—errors or memory leaks on one site won’t affect others.

-- Performance Optimization: All ServBay packages, including all PHP versions, are optimized for both ARM64 (Apple Silicon) and X86_64 architectures, ensuring high performance on any Mac hardware.
+- Performance Optimization: ServBay packages (including all PHP versions) are tuned for ARM64 (Apple Silicon) and X86_64 architectures, delivering optimized performance on different hardware.

-- Check PHP error logs: PHP errors are usually logged at
+- Check PHP error logs: Website PHP errors are usually logged in

 /Applications/ServBay/var/log/php/php_error.log

-. - Monitor PHP-FPM status: Use ServBay’s CLI tool,
+. - Check PHP-FPM process status: Use ServBay’s CLI tool

 servbayctl

-, to check the status of a specific PHP version, e.g.,servbayctl status php 8.3
+to view the status of a specific PHP version, for example,servbayctl status php 8.3

 .

-- Check PHP error logs: PHP errors are usually logged at
+- Check PHP error logs: Website PHP errors are usually logged in

 3. Web Server and Database Integration

-- Web Server Support: ServBay 1.7.0 and up let you easily switch the web server used by a site, supporting Apache, Nginx, and Caddy.
-These servers are tightly integrated with ServBay-managed PHP-FPM pools.
+- Web Server Support: As of ServBay 1.7.0 and above, you can easily switch website servers between Apache, Nginx, and Caddy.
+These seamlessly integrate with ServBay-managed PHP-FPM processes.

-- Database Integration: ServBay supports installing and managing multiple versions of MySQL, MariaDB, PostgreSQL, MongoDB, and Redis.
-You can connect to any ServBay-managed database instance via site settings or directly from your project code.
-This makes it easy to meet requirements for specific database types or versions (e.g., some Laravel projects work best with MariaDB 11.x).
+- Database Integration: ServBay lets you install and manage multiple versions of MySQL, MariaDB, PostgreSQL, MongoDB, and Redis.
+You can connect your website, or your project code, to the desired database instance running within ServBay—ideal for projects needing specific database versions or types (e.g., some Laravel projects work best with MariaDB 11.x).

-Understanding the independence and configuration methods for CLI and website PHP versions helps you make the best choice for different development workflows:
+Understanding the independence and configuration methods of CLI and website PHP version management empowers you to make optimal choices in different development scenarios:

 ---|---|---|---|